HandS3C: 3D Hand Mesh Reconstruction with State Space Spatial Channel Attention from RGB images: Experiments

 \subsection{Comparisons with the State-of-the-art Methods}

 We compare our proposed method with several recent state-of-the-art methods on three datasets as shown in Tables \ref{table1}-\ref{table3}.
-As can be seen from Table \ref{table1}, our method maintains state-of-the-art performance in the F@15 metric on a smaller number of datasets, although it is slightly worse than the other methods in the PA-MPJPE metric \cite{cho2022crossattention, 9710830}.
-Moreover, its number of parameters shrinks by a factor of nearly 5 compared to models with higher accuracy \cite{cho2022crossattention}.
-On the HO3D dataset, our method reduces the number of parameters by about 40\% compared to recent methods \cite{Hampali2021KeypointTS}.
-Meanwhile, when the number of parameters is similar to the method of Liu et al. \cite{liu2021semisupervised}, all other metrics are greatly improved, and only the F-score metric is slightly reduced.
-To verify the effectiveness of our proposed method in the case of large-scale occlusion, the metrics on the DEXYCB dataset are shown in Table \ref{table2}, and all the metrics outperform the recent state-of-the-art models \cite{Wang_2023, 10204388, Feng20243DHR}.
+As can be seen in table \ref{table1}, our method only slightly underperforms the other methods\cite{Cross-Attention} in the PA-MPJPE metrics, while remaining ahead in the other metrics, and it is important to note that the amount of parameters in our method has been reduced by a factor of almost 5\cite{Cross-Attention}.
+On the HO3D dataset, our method reduces the number of parameters by about 40\% compared to recent methods \cite{Hampali}.
+Meanwhile, when the number of parameters is similar to the method of Liu et al. \cite{Semi-Supervised_2021}, all other metrics are greatly improved, and only the F-score metric is slightly reduced.
+To verify the effectiveness of our proposed method in the case of large-scale occlusion, the metrics on the DEXYCB dataset are shown in Table \ref{table2}, and all the metrics outperform the recent state-of-the-art models \cite{Wang_HandGCAT, MS-MANO, H2ONet, Feng}.
 In conclusion, the experimental results on all three datasets show that our proposed method can still be effective in estimating hand postures when a large number of occlusions are included.
-Moreover, the state-of-the-art performance can be maintained while reducing the number of parameters, as shown in Fig.\ref{fig4} - \ref{fig5}.
+Moreover, the state-of-the-art performance can be maintained while reducing the number of parameters, as shown in fig.\ref{fig3} - \ref{fig4}.